Nisarg221B/Notes/Technical Learning/Flutter/Flutter UI/Widgets/Fundamentals/Widgets 103.md

 lets say theres an image asset in the inherited widget "InheritedNose"-
 ![[Screenshot 2023-08-07 at 4.03.35 PM.png]]

-Now any descendent like Filipwidget  of our inherited nose get access to it in its build method by calling context.inheritFromWidgetOfExactType('Type of your custom inherited widget')
+Now any descendent like Filipwidget  of our inherited nose get access to it in its build method b y calling context.inheritFromWidgetOfExactType('Type of your custom inherited widget')

 ![[Screenshot 2023-08-07 at 4.03.15 PM.png]]